 linguistics established in Australia.

-as the New General Service List (NGSL) and the New Academic Word List (NAWL), he has also
+the New General Service List (NGSL), New Academic Word List (NAWL), TOEIC Service List (TSL) and Business Service List (BSL), he has also created

 Vance Stevens has worked in CALL (computer-assisted language learning) for 40 years.
 He